quest-he/dice-game/README.md

 ```

 ## Closing Notes
 Due to the structure of this project, our team felt it unnecessary to include @media and @print screens in the SCSS.
+A second @mixin (gradient) was added for effect and looks as desired but was pulled from year old code.
+A more contemporary way to create gradients is to use 'linear-gradient' or 'radial-gradient' on a property such as 'background' in SCSS.